-SCARF Essential on cold, windy days.
-We suggest a small neck scarf rather than a long woollen one.
+SCARFS, SNOODS OR NECKWARMERS Essential on cold, windy days.
+If you take a scarf we suggest a small one rather than a long woollen one.

 SWEATSHIRTS OR JUMPERS Best if made from cotton, wool or specialist outdoor gear.

 VESTS & T-SHIRTS Cotton or thermal is best.